Appraising and Applying Evidence to Assist Clinical Decision-Making

 - To stimulate the student to achieve your own personal objectives to improve your skills as a clinician and clinical teacher or health care provider

-This is a web based course using the Blackboard Learning Portal courseware.
+This is an online course using the Blackboard Learning Portal courseware.

 The course comprises nine modules.
 Each module is focused on a specific aspect of critical appraisal of the literature.
 Each module is divided into three components: